Nadeau-Innovations/site/content/post/tesla-bot/index.md

 A planetary roller screw has rollers on the nut side, as shown in Figure 2, or on the shaft side, as shown in Figure 3.
 The threaded rollers are placed between a shaft (inner screw) and a nut (outer screw), providing more contact points than balls.
 Ball screws are primarily suitable for drive mechanisms that give priority to efficiency and transparency, whereas planetary roller screws are suitable when high load capacity, long service life, and high speed are required.
 Tesla is here choosing to sacrifice dynamic performance and efficiency for impact proofing and reliability.
 The torque transparency and compliance of roller screws are very similar to StrainWave gears as described in the previous chapter, although slightly better as they are a function of efficiency.
 The potential for jamming rollers creates very large ripples on torque.

+- 41:00 simulation
+  - this is why tesla will make their own motors; focused on holistic optimization for their applications; they will have enough volume to justify
+{{< video src="motors.mp4" >}}
+{{< video src="motor-design.mp4" >}}
+custom motor design and packaging to optimize overall robot design
+{{< tweet user="EngNadeau" id="1588692643596234752" >}}
+some of the best looks of the inner system vertical design of magnetics, gear train with packaging understands level of integration from all systems the bot we've seen so far is just a prototype optimized for "getting something moving asap", i have no doubt that there will be many iterations, each of which will coverge towards a more optimal form and function.

 ## Software, Perception, and AI